ethereum/ethereum-org-website/src/content/eth2/the-beacon-chain/index.md

 ## Committees

-The committee have a time-frame in which to propose and validate a block.
+The committee has a time-frame in which to propose and validate a block.
 This is known as a "slot".
 Only one valid block is created per slot.
 There are 32 slots in an "epoch".
 After each epoch, the committee is disbanded and reformed with different participants.

 New epochs occur every 6.4 minutes.